-- Set AMOs in annual equal increments toward a goal of reducing by half the percentage of students in the "all students" group and in each subgroup who are not proficient within six years.
+- increments toward a goal of reducing by half the percentage of students in the "all students" group and in each subgroup who are not proficient within six years.
 The SEA must use current proficiency rates based on assessments administered in the 2010-2011 school year as the starting point for setting its AMOs. - i.
 Provide the new AMOs and an explanation of the method used to set these AMOs.